-This historic site has hosted countless shows and several entertainment legends such as Grace Kelly, Angela Lansbury, Walter Matthau and more, since its opening in 1939.
-And it remains a staple of the arts community both locally and at large today.
+This historic site has hosted countless shows and several entertainment legends such as Grace Kelly, Angela Lansbury, Walter Matthau and more, since opening in 1939.
+It remains a staple of the arts community both locally and at large today.

 Considered by locals as a “beautiful area with a nice mix of nature, history, culture, and people living their most authentic lives” (niche.com) the town of New Hope certainly offers all that and more.
 Its low crime-rate and exceptional schools attract families and couples alike.
 While its annual Arts & Crafts, Film , and Pride festivals make it so that there’s always something to do.

 It is truly a wonderful town worthy of its name and reputation.

 Lead photo courtesy of B. Krist for Visit Philadelphia™